telerik/report-server-docs/dotnet-docs/docker-installation.md

 The above approach for starting the RS.NET from the container will stop it *each* time you restart the machine.
 To avoid this, execute the following commands in _Powershell_ from the folder _.\ReportServer\docker-configs\_ to start/stop the Report Server instead of using the commands `docker-compose up` and `docker-compose down`:

-1. (_optional_, use it only if it was not used before) Initialize a swarm to make the Docker Engine hosting the RS.NET a manager in the newly created single-node swarm:`docker swarm init`
 1. Start the RS.NET with `.\start-docker-server.bat`
 1. (_optional_) Stop the RS.NET with `.\stop-docker-server.bat`